 A controlled load tariff is a unique type of tariff whereby large appliances are metered separately to the rest of the home.
 For example, a controlled load tariff may apply to your hot water system, slab heater or other large appliance, while the standard single rate tariff applies for all other electricity usage.
 Controlled load rates are much lower than general usage rates, meaning customers can save considerably on electricity usage.

 The catch with controlled load tariffs is that the nominated appliances only receive electricity supply during off-peak hours, usually between 11pm and 6am.
 This limited supply means that a controlled load tariff is only suitable for a handful of appliances, such as electric hot water systems, heat slabs and pool pumps.

 A controlled load tariff can be a great way to save money, so long as you’re comfortable with relegating electricity supply to off-peak hours.

 This isn’t an electricity usage tariff like the ones previous mentioned.
 Instead, a Feed-in Tariff, or FiT, refers to an arrangement in which customers receive credits for unused solar power.
 When solar panels produce electricity, but no one is around to use it, that electricity is automatically fed into the shared energy grid for someone else to use.

 In exchange, your retailer credits you for each kWh of electricity your solar system exported.
-Most retailers will offer 6.8c for each kWh of solar power you export, though some companies might offer a little more.
+Most retailers will offer between 10c and 16c for each kWh of solar power you export.
 If you have solar panels, be sure to consider what feed-in tariffs are available when comparing retailers.